 Locate OT assets quickly.

 For large industrial plants with multiple locations, good OT asset management requires knowing what devices you have and where they are located.
 For example, a security issue may be announced about a certain manufacturer’s device; in order to determine your level of risk, you may need to identify where those devices are being used throughout your plant.

-Armis tracks the location of connected devices no matter whether they are stationary or mobile.
+The Armis Platform tracks the location of connected devices no matter whether they are stationary or mobile.
 This can be helpful during an incident response situation when all you might know is an IP address.
-Based on the IP address, Armis will tell you what the device is, where it is, and what that device has been doing.
+Based on the IP address, the Armis Platform will tell you what the device is, where it is, and what that device has been doing.

-Network changes: Temporary changes to network firewalls sometimes need to be made to facilitate troubleshooting or data acquisition.
+Temporary changes to network firewalls sometimes need to be made to facilitate troubleshooting or data acquisition.
 Unfortunately, these changes might not be reverted when the temporary period has expired.
-Armis monitors your network and can detect when such changes are inadvertently left in place, resulting in unintended levels of network connectivity.
+The Armis Platform monitors your network and can detect when such changes are inadvertently left in place, resulting in unintended levels of network connectivity.

-PLC program changes: Armis can alert whenever a program change command is sent to a PLC.
+The Armis Platform can alert whenever a program change command is sent to a PLC.
 If this command is not intentional, it could be a sign that an intruder is maliciously trying to reprogram your PLC.
 This is one of the many attack techniques listed in the MITRE ATT&CK for ICS knowledgebase that Armis is able to detect.

 See a live demonstration of the Armis agentless device security platform.